 About this course

 Every employee has the right to be treated with dignity and respect in the workplace.
-This applies to all employees including those who work at a fixed location, at home or are mobile.
-Bullying and harassment of any kind should not be tolerated and it is important for organisations to promote a positive and inclusive culture.
+Bullying and harassment of any kind should not be tolerated whether employees work at a fixed location, at home or on the move.
+Both employees and employers have a role to play in promoting a positive workplace culture free from bullying.

 It is vital that all employees have an understanding of what bullying is and how to address it.
 Employers should provide workplace bullying training to all staff on commencement, together with regular refresher updates throughout their employment.

-Legal Island has created a 45-minute eLearning course, specifically for all employees in Northern Ireland, to enable your organisation to help to raise awareness of bullying and harassment in the workplace and explain what to do if employees are concerned about bullying.
+Legal Island has created a 45-minute eLearning course, specifically for all employees in Northern Ireland, to enable your organisation to help raise awareness of bullying and harassment in the workplace and explain what to do if employees are concerned about bullying.

 Bullying is not specifically defined in Northern Irish law, however, the Labour Relations Agency (LRA) explain bullying as:

 "Where one person or persons engage in unwanted conduct in relation to another person which has the purpose or effect of violating that person's dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that person."

-In 2021, Investopedia reported that an estimated 18.9 million workdays are lost in the UK each year because of bullying, at a cost of approximately £18 billion to businesses annually.
+It is estimated that 18.9 million workdays are lost in the UK each year because of bullying, at a cost of approximately £18 billion to businesses annually.
 This statistic highlights bullying at work can also have significant effects on the organisation.
+(Source: Investopedia)

 What is not considered bullying in the workplace?